bjoernalbers/ovpnd/README.md

 Running `ovpnd` without TLS if a reverse-proxy already takes care of TLS:

     $ docker run --rm -p 80:80 -v $(pwd)/profiles:/profiles bjoernalbers/ovpnd -no-tls /profiles

+**If you add / remove .ovpn files or change passwords you have to restart the container so that `ovpnd` picks up the changes!**